pandas-dev/pandas/doc/source/getting_started/index.rst

                     <div class="card-body flex-fill">
                         <p class="card-text">The  <a href="https://en.wikipedia.org/wiki/SAS_(software)">SAS</a> statistical software suite
                             also provides the <code>data set</code> corresponding to the pandas <code>dataframe</code>.
-                            Also vectorized operations, filtering, string processing operations, and more from SAS have similar functions in pandas.</p>
+                            Also SAS vectorized operations, filtering, string processing operations, and more have similar functions in pandas.</p>

 .. container:: custom-button